applift/rails-code-challenge/README.md

 ## Features
 As user I want:
-- Create/edit/delete endpoint
+- Create/edit/delete endpoint with UI
 - When creating I want to define SQL query and endpoint URL
-- See endpoint stats - how many requests were:
+- Create stats page for each endpoint - how many requests were:
   - In total
   - Today
   - In last 6h, 12h, 24h
 - Access data from the API endpoint

+Other requirements:
+- Endpoint queries will be only `select` queries.

 ## Example:
-John creates endpoint called `users_from_us`, with sql:
+John uses UI to create endpoint with name `users_from_us` and with sql:

 ```
 select * from users where country = 'us';